-Failed Back Surgery Syndrome Pain Management in Palm Beach, FL
+Failed Back Surgery Syndrome Pain Management in Boca Raton, FL

 Back pain is an extremely common symptom experienced by nearly every person at some point in their life.
 Unfortunately, some individuals will continue to experience back pain, even after completing spine surgery to address any known conditions.
 Patients who continue to experience pain after surgery are often determined to have failed back surgery syndrome (FBSS), which is also commonly referred to as failed back syndrome.

 What Causes Failed Back Surgery Syndrome?